One Of Our Favorite Characters Is Back — & It Doesn't Look Good For The Liars

 25. Is Jenna pretending to be blind (again) or actually blind (again)?

-26. Does Spencer realise she does not deserve to have Hanna as a friend?
+26. Does Spencer realize she does not deserve to have Hanna as a friend?
 Spencer, be better.

-27. How does Spencer not recognise Hanna's fake Tiffany engagement ring?
-If Mona can recognise a fake diamond, Spencer definitely should be able to.
+27. How does Spencer not recognize Hanna's fake Tiffany engagement ring?
+If Mona can recognize a fake diamond, Spencer definitely should be able to.

 28. Why was someone named Archer Dunhill pretending to be Elliott and involved in this anti-Ali scheme?